singnet/offernet/docs/offernet-docs-bookdown/book/01-ConceptualFramework.md

 A system that learns has necessary to have a memory in order to be able to remember (and forget) patterns.
 For a network of agents (including Offer Network and SingularityNET) such memory is a connectivity pattern among them.
 If a network of collaborating agents find an efficient way to pool their resources / competences and to solve complex type of problems together that cannot be solved individually it represents a new pattern.
 If this pattern becomes persistent, conceptually it can be viewed as a kind of ‘super-agent’ -- so a new emerged identity in the network.

 For the conceptual treatment of the process see [A descriptive model of the individuation of cognition](https://arxiv.org/pdf/1505.06366.pdf#subsection.4.2) [@weinbaum_weaver_open_2017].
-In [computational framework](#computational-framework) part we try to see if a computational framework able to support this process and still be practically testable / usable can be conceived and implemented.
+In [Computational framework] part we try to see if a computational framework able to support this process and still be practically testable / usable can be conceived and implemented.

 ### Storage of value / timed exchanges